 4. Take A Plunge In Iceland’s Hot Springs

-You could pay a lot of money for an indoor spa experience – or you could simply unwind in of Iceland’s many hot springs!
+You could pay a lot of money for an indoor spa experience – or you could simply unwind in one of Iceland’s many hot springs!
 These outdoor pools are heated by Iceland’s latent volcanic activity, and provide a great opportunity to unwind after a day of adventuring.

 Bathing together is a traditional activity in Iceland, but it doesn’t always have to be a soothing activity for adults.
 Bring the kids along to a pool with a waterslide for a fun family day!